 Posting a supplier credit with postponed VAT

-When the T18 tax code, or equivalent, is used for a purchase credit, it has the following effect:
+When you use the T18 tax code, or equivalent, for a purchase credit, it has the following effect:

-- A VAT only invoice is automatically posted to T18 for the postponed VAT value.
+- A VAT only invoice automatically posts to T18 for the postponed VAT value.

-- The invoice is allocated to the credit automatically.
+- The invoice allocates to the credit automatically.

 - The VAT value for the credit reduces the value of boxes 1 and 4 of the VAT Return.

-- The VAT on the VAT only invoice will not impact the VAT Return, it's purpose is to keep the supplier balance correct.
+- The VAT on the VAT only invoice doesn't impact the VAT Return.
+It corrects the supplier balance.

-- The net value of the credit reduces the value of boxes 7 of the VAT Return.
+- The net value of the credit reduces the value of VAT Rturn box 7.

-- If the credit has multiple item lines with VAT values, an invoice is automatically posted individually for each line.
+- If the credit has multiple item lines with VAT values, an invoice posts automatically for each line.

-NOTE: NOTE: By default, T18 is the postponed VAT code, but may differ depending on the tax codes you already have.
+NOTE: NOTE: By default, T18 is the postponed VAT code, but may differ depending on the tax codes you already use.

-If you make postponed accounting postings based on an estimated VAT amount, once the VAT is confirmed you can post further transactions to correct the VAT amount on your next VAT Return.
-Read more >
+TIP: If you make postponed accounting postings based on an estimated VAT amount, after confirming the VAT, you can post transactions to correct the VAT amount on your next VAT Return Read more >